She was smarter than the men around her.

 Lauren Gunderson was recently ranked most-produced playwright in the 2017/2018 season by American Theatre magazine in a national survey of nonprofit theaters.
 In Emilie, her seductively theatrical rediscovery of one of history’s most intriguing women, Emilie du Châtelet returns to life in the present, determined to answer the question she died with: love or philosophy, head or heart?
 During this inspiring and surprising comic drama, Emilie defends her life and loves, and in the process creates a legacy that alters the course of physics.

-READ a fascinating Q&A with the author: “The Real Reason I Wrote About Emilie Is Because I’d Like to Hang Out With Her”
+> CLICK TO READ a fascinating Q&A with the playwright: “The Real Reason I Wrote About Emilie Is Because I’d Like to Hang Out With Her”